Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\emph{Deconvolutional Neural Networks}(DeconvNets) are a simple yet effective and efficient solution for the refinement of segmentation map.
-Liu et al.\cite{liu2018collaborative} and Wang et al.\cite{wang2016learning} all adopt the DeconvNet for RGB-D semantic segmentation because of good performance.
-However, the potential of DeconvNet is limited since the high-level prediction map aggregates large context for dense prediction.
-To this end, Cheng et al.\cite{cheng2017locality} proposed a locality-sensitive DeconvNet (LS-DenconvNet) to refine the boundary segmentation over depth and color images.
-LS-DeconvNet incorporates local visual and geometric cues from the raw RGB-D data into each DeconvNet, which is able to up sample the coarse convolutional maps with large context while recovering sharp object boundaries.
+\emph{Deconvolutional Neural Networks} (DeconvNets).
+They provide a simple, yet effective and efficient solution for refining the segmentation map.
+Liu et al.~\cite{liu2018collaborative} and Wang et al.~\cite{wang2016learning} use the DeconvNet due to its strong performance.
+However, the potential of DeconvNets is limited as the high-level prediction map mainly gathers large-scale contexts for dense prediction.
+To address this problem, the Locality-Sensitive DeconvNet (LS-DeconvNet) \cite{cheng2017locality} refines boundary segmentation over both depth and color images.
+LS-DeconvNet integrates local visual and geometric cues from the raw RGB-D data into each DeconvNet, allowing it to upsample coarse convolutional maps with extensive contexts while preserving accuracy object boundaries.